trigger-corp/trigger.io-tabs/module/docs/index.md

 !method: forge.tabs.open(url, success, error)
 !param: url `string` the URL to open in the new browser tab !param: success `function(object)` callback to be invoked when no errors occur !description: Opens a new tab with the specified url.
-This will display a [modal view](/docs/current/recipes/integrations/modal.html) and the success callback will be called with an object containing a url and optionally a ``userClosed`` boolean property.
+This will display a [modal view](/docs/current/recipes/integrations/modal.html) and the success callback will be called with an object containing a url and optionally a ``userCancelled`` boolean property.
 !platforms: iOS, Android
 !param: error `function(content)` called with details of any error which may occur